 FUROSCIX: Under development for the outpatient treatment of edema and congestion in patients with HF.

 Furosemide was first approved for clinical use in 1964.
 A mainstay in heart failure treatment, furosemide is featured on the World Health Organization’s List of Essential Medicines and represents over 90% of the IV loop diuretics utilized.1

-HF affects approximately 6.5 million adults in the United States with around 1 million new cases identified and 75,000 attributable deaths annually.9 Given this and the limitations of current diuretic therapy, we saw an opportunity for a new approach to HF treatment.
+HF affects approximately 6.5 million adults in the United States with approximately 1 million new cases identified and 75,000 attributable deaths, annually.9 Given the limitations of current diuretic therapy, we saw an opportunity for a new approach to HF treatment.
 We began exploring the possibility of delivering furosemide subcutaneously via an on-body infusor.
 If approved by the U.S. Food and Drug Administration, this alternative delivery system would allow for IV-strength furosemide diuresis in a non-acute care setting with the potential for patient self-administration.
-While efficacy and safety are paramount, we believe that the psychological and emotional well-being related to patient self-care is equally important.2
+While efficacy and safety are paramount, we believe that the psychological and emotional well-being related to patient self-care are equally important.2

 In this effort, we are developing FUROSCIX®—an investigational, proprietary, pH-neutral formulation of furosemide for subcutaneous administration via an on-body infusor for the outpatient treatment of edema and congestion in patients with HF.
 We anticipate resubmitting the FUROSCIX New Drug Application (NDA) in mid-2020.
 If approved, FUROSCIX would be the first-ever formulation of furosemide for subcutaneous administration in patients who display a reduced responsiveness to oral diuretics and who do not require hospitalization.

 While FUROSCIX will not be appropriate for every patient, it has the potential to provide IV-strength diuresis with the advantages of at-home care.